Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur

 Google today launched Chrome 86 for Windows, Mac, Linux, Android, and iOS.
-Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur, autoupgrades for insecure forms, focus indicator improvements, and a slew of developer features.
+Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur, autoupgrades for insecure forms, File System Access API, focus indicator improvements, and a slew of developer features.
 You can update to the latest version now using Chrome’s built-in updater or download it directly from google.com/chrome.

 With over 1 billion users, Chrome is both a browser and a major platform that web developers must consider.
 In fact, with Chrome’s regular additions and changes, developers have to stay on top of everything available — as well as what has been deprecated or removed.
 Chrome 86, for example, deprecates support for FTP URLs, starting with 1% of users and ramping up to 100% by Chrome 88.